 Even if you absolutely hate where you work, there are still smart ways to quit your job.

-When you quit in a less-than-professional way or hang your coworker out to dry – burning that bridge can do lasting damage to your career.
+When you quit in a less-than-professional way – burning that bridge can do lasting damage to your career.
 Talk about a career mistake.

 You never want to become the person that the HR manager uses as a bad example: